This article originally appeared on VICE UK.

 89. Don’t get naked: it’s not nearly as much of a vibe as you think.

-90. Same with turning the thing into an orgy: it’s really Too Much.
+90. Same with turning the party into an orgy: it’s really too much.

-92. If someone mildly famous turns up, cancel the party, ask everyone to leave, it’s completely ruined now.
+92. If someone mildly famous shows up, cancel the party, ask everyone to leave, it’s completely ruined now.

 94. Periodically check your freezer for cans of beer.
-Some dipshit always ends up leaving a Red Stripe in there "to cool down faster", then forgets about it entirely and it explodes into a rigid foam.
+Some ass hole always ends up leaving a Red Stripe in there "to cool down faster," then forgets about it entirely and it explodes into a rigid foam.

-95. Jumping off the roof into a swimming pool – if your party is anywhere other than a carefully stage-managed set on a film about American students letting loose at college – is a bad idea.
+95. Jumping off the roof into a swimming pool—if your party is anywhere other than a carefully stage-managed set on a film about American students letting loose at college—it's a bad idea.

 97. Hide your books where possible.
-Sometimes a lad will grab some meta-fiction from a book shelf and go "is this good?" and then sit in a corner and actually fucking read it.
+Sometimes people will grab some meta-fiction from a bookshelf and go "is this good?" and then sit in a corner and actually fucking read it.